apache/spark/docs/building-spark.md

 [Zinc](https://github.com/typesafehub/zinc) is a long-running server version of SBT's incremental compiler.
 When run locally as a background process, it speeds up builds of Scala-based projects like Spark.
-Developers who regularly recompile Spark will be most interested in Zinc.
+Developers who regularly recompile Spark with Maven will be the most interested in Zinc.
 The project site gives instructions for building and running `zinc`; OS X users can install it using `brew install zinc`.